google-research/federated/multi_epoch_dp_matrix_factorization/README.md

 -   The main top-level modules contain common utilities for all of the above tasks.

+# Background

+Throughout this document, we will refer to the DP stochastic gradient descent (SGD) algorithm of [2] as DP-SGD and our multi-epoch matrix factorization work as MEMF-DP-FTRL.

 ## Differentially Private (DP) Machine Learning (ML)

 DP-SGD, the current go-to algorithm for DP-ML is based on the following 4 steps.